All Episodes

 There is nothing there.

-The story is how a bunch of partisan Democrat prosecutors tried to smear, and not just smear, they tried to criminalize Scott Walker, and their attempt was thrown out of court.
+The story is how a bunch of partisan Democrat prosecutors tried to smear, not just smear, they tried to criminalize Scott Walker, and their attempt was thrown out of court.

-And yet, New York Times, Wisconsin Governor Scott Walker suspected of coordinating with outside groups.
+And yet, New York Times, Wisconsin Governor Scott Walker, suspected of coordinating with outside groups.

-Readings and welcome back, Open Line Friday, Rush Limbaugh, one of the greatest career risks ever taken in major big league media.
+Rush Limbaugh, one of the greatest career risks ever taken in major big league media.

-Turning over the content of the program to rank amateurs, at least in terms of being highly trained broadcast specialists, but nevertheless lovable rank amateurs.
+Turning over the content of the program to rank amateurs, at least in terms of being highly trained broadcast specialists, but nevertheless, lovable rank amateurs.

 All right, here is everything you need to know about the Scott Walker case within the confines of the case.